squakez/debezium-camel-demo/README.md

 ```
 mvn exec:java -Dexec.mainClass="com.redhat.debezium.MainApp"
 ```
-* Wait a few seconds the process to start up and check the user list was updated correctly
+* Wait a few seconds the process to start up and check the order list was updated correctly
 ```
 http http://localhost:8082/user/123